The Prophet of Islam and the Jews

 Conviction, not Compulsion (Freedom of Belief)

 Compulsion in religion is incompatible with the spirit of faith.
 This is certainly true of the Islamic faith.
-Religious belief must depend on people’s free-will and choice.
+Religious belief must depend on people’s free will and choice.
 Islam establishes that people’s beliefs must come by conviction.
-A believer is one who willingly, through many means–the signs of God in the universe, in His creation, in one’s own self, and combined with inner self-satisfaction, accepts the faith of Islam.
+A believer is one who willingly accepts the faith of Islam through many means–the signs of God in the universe, in His creation, in one’s own self, and combined with inner self-satisfaction.
 The Holy Qur’an contains several passages and examples of this concept.
 Since belief by conviction is not our topic here, no further discussion is given.
 To confirm the “no compulsion-in-religion” Islamic principle, however, consider the next Qur’anic quotations:

 If it had been the Lord’s Will, they would all have believed, all who are on the earth: will you then (Muhammad) compel mankind, against their will, to believe?
 Qur’an, 10: 99

-Let there be no compulsion in religion, truth stands out clear from error.
+Let there be no compulsion in religion; truth stands out clearly from error.
 Qur’an, 2: 256

 The verses above establish the “no-force principle” for accepting the Islamic faith to include Christians and Jews.
-This principle is clearly reflected in the life and practice of the Prophet Muhammad.
-For the purpose of this writing, please see the Constitution of Medina below.
+This principle is reflected in the life and practice of the Prophet Muhammad.
+For this writing, please see the Constitution of Medina below.

 Qur’an Teaches Peaceful Dialogue

-A Muslim is encouraged to carry out a personal intellectual dialogue with the People of the Book to establish and improve relations.
+Muslims are encouraged to engage in personal intellectual dialogue with the People of the Book to establish and improve relations.

 Say: We believe in God, and in what has been revealed to us and what was revealed to Abraham, Ishmael, Isaac, Jacob, and the Tribes and in (the Books) given to Moses, Jesus, and the Prophets from their Lord: We make no distinction between one and another.
 Qur’an, 3:84

-And if people do not embrace Islam, it should not mean war or hostility forever, but rather Muslims must seek elements of cooperation, promote common values to build a life, not destroy it.
-After all, it is an integral part of a Muslim’s faith to honor the Prophets Abraham, Moses, Jesus and all other prophets of God and follow their teachings.
+If people do not embrace Islam, it should not mean war or hostility forever.
+Instead, Muslims must seek elements of cooperation and promote common values to build a life, not destroy it.
+After all, it is integral to a Muslim’s faith to honor the Prophets Abraham, Moses, Jesus, and all other prophets of God and follow their teachings.

 Acceptance and Understanding

-Islam teaches the Muslim to be kind, tolerant, understanding and to establish fraternity among all people.
-The Qur’an tells us that God has divided people into nations and tribes in order to know and collaborate with each other in kindness and that the best one is he who is more collaborative than others.
+Islam teaches Muslims to be kind, tolerant, and understanding and to establish fraternity among all people.
+The Qur’an tells us that God has divided people into nations and tribes so they can know and collaborate in kindness and that the best one is he, who is more collaborative than others.

 O humankind!
-We created you from a single pair of a male and female and made you into nations and tribes, that you may know and collaborate with each other in kindness (not that you may despise each other).
+We created you from a single pair of male and female and made you into nations and tribes so that you may know and collaborate in kindness (not that you may despise each other).
 Verily the most honored of you in the sight of God (is he who is) the most righteous of you and God is Knower, Aware.
 Qur’an, 49:13

 Such principles apply to all elements of life and affairs.
-In calling people to the Islamic faith, for example, a Muslim must be wise, sensitive, humble and considerate.
+In calling people to the Islamic faith, a Muslim must be wise, sensitive, humble, and considerate.
 The Qur’an teaches:

-Invite (all) to the way of your Lord with wisdom and beautiful preaching, and discuss with them in ways that are best and most gracious.
+Invite (all) to the way of your Lord with wisdom and beautiful preaching, and discuss with them in the best and most gracious ways.
 Qur’an, 16:25

-And dispute not with People of the Book, except with means better (than mere disputation), unless it be with those of them who inflict wrong and injury.
+And dispute not with People of the Book, except with means better (than mere disputation), unless it be with those who inflict wrong and injury.
 Qur’an, 29:46

 The Prophet (p) also said: